Description of the service

 The Cyber Threat Intelligence (CTI) service is designed for all organizations that want to improve their ability to defend against cyber threats, anticipate potential attacks, and take a proactive approach to security.
 It is particularly useful for:

-• Companies of any size,
+- Companies of any size,

-from small and medium-sized enterprises to large multinational corporations who want to better understand the threat landscape, protect their critical assets, and adapt their defenses based on up-to-date threat intelligence.
+from small and medium-sized enterprises to large multinational corporations who want to better understand the threat landscape, protect their critical assets, and adapt their defenses based on up-to-date threat intelligence. - Financial and insurance institutions,

 banks, investment companies, and insurance companies that handle sensitive data and need to prevent fraud and security breaches.
-CTI helps to quickly identify industry-specific threats and take effective countermeasures.
+CTI helps to quickly identify industry-specific threats and take effective countermeasures. - Regulated and high-risk industries,

-organizations operating in industries such as healthcare, energy, telecommunications, and defense, which must comply with security regulations such as GDPR, HIPAA, NIST, and PCI-DSS, and which need an up-to-date, in-depth view of threats.
+organizations operating in industries such as healthcare, energy, telecommunications, and defense, which must comply with security regulations such as GDPR, HIPAA, NIST, and PCI-DSS, and which need an up-to-date, in-depth view of threats. - Government and public institutions,

-government agencies and institutions that handle sensitive or critical national security information can benefit from CTI to identify malicious actors and prevent strategic and geopolitical threats.
+government agencies and institutions that handle sensitive or critical national security information can benefit from CTI to identify malicious actors and prevent strategic and geopolitical threats. - Information security team and chief information security officer (CISO),

-security managers who want up-to-date information on emerging threats, Indicators of Compromise (IOCs), and Tactics, Techniques, and Procedures (TTPs) used by attackers to improve incident response and security resilience.
+security managers who want up-to-date information on emerging threats, Indicators of Compromise (IOCs), and Tactics, Techniques, and Procedures (TTPs) used by attackers to improve incident response and security resilience. - Technology companies and security service providers,

 security solution providers, Managed Security Service Providers (MSSPs), and cybersecurity companies that use CTI to strengthen their products and services, improve customer defenses, and contribute to overall security through intelligence sharing.